sifaserdarozen/ConcurrentDecoder/readme.md

 ```

 ### License
-Code of g722 decoder is highy resembles to ITU reference implementation that should be trated as IEFT wishes.
+Code of g722 decoder is highy resembles to ITU reference implementation that should be trated as ITU wishes.
 All remaining part is MIT.